T

 Insider tips

-• Stay hydrated, particularly during warmer months, and use sunscreen.
+• Stay hydrated, especially during warmer months, and take advantage of the many water fountains and cafes.

 Packing highlights